data-edu/data-science-in-education/_book/19-conclusion.md

 data scientists working in different corners of education as possible, and we don't want to lose you to burn-out!

-Similarly, when working on any project - even (mand aybe particularly those you are passionate about - it can be important to switch to something else (data science-related or otherwise) to retain the curiosity, passion, and interest that brought you to the work in the first place.
+Similarly, when working on any project - even those you are passionate about - it can be important to switch to something else (data science-related or otherwise) to retain the curiosity, passion, and interest that brought you to the work in the first place.
 Consider working on a different